Poverty is killing the Amazon rainforest. Treating soil and farmers better can help save what's left

 César De Mendes is trying to grow a business in the rainforest without cutting any trees at all.

-Workers collect açaí berries from local pickers, then haul them back to Projeto RECA’s campus on the back of a motorcycle so they can quickly be transformed into jams, syrups and frozen fruit pulp before they go bad.
+Every day a worker comes to Polinario’s house to collect bags of açaí, then hauls them back to Projeto RECA’s campus on the back of a motorcycle.

+Açaí berries spoil quickly and are practically worthless if not processed and frozen within two days.

+At the factory, they’re transformed into jams, syrups and frozen fruit pulp, ready to be shipped to supermarkets.

 ‘THE FOREST SUSTAINS US’